frantjc/port-forward/README.md

 Port Forward will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

-### how it works

 Uses the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-Uses a [Controller](https://kubernetes.io/docs/concepts/architecture/controller/), which provides a reconcile function responsible for synchronizing Services of type LoadBalancer until the desired state is reached and maintained on the cluster.
+Uses a [Controller](https://kubernetes.io/docs/concepts/architecture/controller/), which provides a reconcile function responsible for continually synchronizing Services of type LoadBalancer to reach and maintain the desired state.

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html).